23 Books That Will Change Your Life

 Psychology and Self-Help Books

-Books that give tips to improve your life in general or discuss psychology have appealed to me since I was a teen.
+Books that give tips to improve your life in general or discuss psychology have appealed to us for years.

 Given their popularity worldwide, it is something everyone seeks out.
-Here are my favourites.
+Here are our favourites.

 10. The Big Leap